 Maharaja Ranjit Singh Museum

-Maharaja Ranjit Singh is the most fierce ruler from Punjab whose revolt during the British rule is well known.
-Every other state was under the colonial rule except Punjab and Lahore which he acquired in 1799.
-The summer palace of Maharaja Ranjit Singh is now a heritage museum under Punjab government.
-With a collection of cherished paintings and numerous armors, the museum is another one best places to visit in Amritsar.Β
+Maharaja Ranjit Singh is the most fierce ruler from Punjab whose revolt during British rule is well known.
+Every other state was under colonial rule except Punjab and Lahore which he acquired in 1799.
+The summer palace of Maharaja Ranjit Singh is now a heritage museum under the Punjab government.
+With a collection of cherished paintings and numerous pieces of armour, the museum is another one of the best places to visit in Amritsar.

 Try Amritsari Cuisine

-The cuisine of the town is popularΒ among the food lovers which will tempt you to return to the city again and again.
-One of the distinguished dishes is the βAloo KulchaβΒ which is a popular Punjabi fat bread prepared using potato stuffing.
-The dishΒ is usually served with white peas curry (βcholeβ)Β and tamarind water (βkhattaβ) and is known for its irresistible flavor.
-It is said that the authentic Kulchas from Amritsar doesnβt taste the same if cooked anywhere but Amritsar.
+The cuisine of the town is popular among food lovers which will tempt you to return to the city again and again.
+One of the distinguished dishes is the “Aloo Kulcha” which is a popular Punjabi fat bread prepared using potato stuffing.
+The dish is usually served with white peas curry (‘chole’) and tamarind water (‘khatta’) and is known for its irresistible flavour.
+It is said that the authentic Kulchas from Amritsar don’t taste the same if cooked anywhere but Amritsar.
 So I highly recommend having a plate of Kulchas while in the city.

 Surrounded by twelve historic gates, the old town of Amritsar holds its grace.
 While wandering around the city, we encounter brightly lit, crowded and narrow markets.
 Shopping in Amritsar is surely not be missed.
-There are various things to buy in Amritsar including numerousΒ fabrics and footwears (βjuttisβ) and one can easily locate them in the markets.
-Fancy some boutiques or known brands head to Lawrence Road β which is a posh market for the locals.
-Youβll also find a variety of eateries there.Β
+There are various things to buy in Amritsar including numerous fabrics and footwear (‘juttis’) and one can easily locate them in the markets.
+Fancy some boutiques or known brands head to Lawrence Road – which is a posh market for the locals.
+You’ll also find a variety of eateries there.

-The lanes going towards the Golden Temple is now being restored to give the place a vibe of the city center.
-The lanes are restored beautifully and are given a more historic architectural theme and a more cultural vibe have also been introduced.Β
+The lanes going towards the Golden Temple are now being restored to give the place a vibe of the city centre.
+The lanes are restored beautifully and are given a more historic architectural theme and a more cultural vibe has also been introduced.

-This newly renovated Golden Temple road ends somewhere town hall and going towards Hall Bazaar which locals use extensively for shopping.
+This newly renovated Golden Temple road ends somewhere in town hall and goes towards Hall Bazaar which locals use extensively for shopping.

 Where to Stay in Amritsar

 Although there are a number of hotels in Amritsar, yet I would recommend staying near the Golden Temple.
-A lot of homes are being converted to hotels now, so youβll easily find any numbers of hotels there.
+A lot of homes are being converted to hotels now, so you’ll easily find any number of hotels there.
 Airbnb has not taken a flight there, so hotels are your best buy.
-Coming from a family settled in Amritsar, I can recommend Sharma Guest House which is a renowned name near Golden Temple from 45 years.
+Coming from a family settled in Amritsar, I can recommend Sharma Guest House which is a renowned name near Golden Temple for 45 years.

-- Treebo Trip MM Paradise β At the backside of Golden Temple and a Treebo brand makes it a perfect hotel.
-Golden temple only 4 minutes away, and youβll be able to experience the hustle bustle of daily life here.Β
+Treebo Trip MM Paradise – At the backside of Golden Temple and a Treebo brand makes it a perfect hotel.
+Golden Temple is only 4 minutes away, and you’ll be able to experience the hustle and bustle of daily life here.

 Where to Eat